 If you are experiencing symptoms of COVID-19 or have been exposed to someone who has tested positive for the virus, you may need to receive a COVID-19 test.
 Your provider will evaluate your concerns and determine whether a COVID-19 test is appropriate.

-The University of Kansas Health System offers drive-thru swab clinics for COVID-19 testing.
+The University of Kansas Health System offers a drive-thru swab clinic for COVID-19 testing.
 We perform tests by appointment only.
 To schedule:

 At the COVID-19 test location

-Your COVID-19 test appointment will be at one of our drive-thru locations.
+Your COVID-19 test appointment will be at our Indian Creek Campus.
 Our team will come out to you.
 Please remain in your vehicle.
 Our team members collect the sample using a nasal swab.
 They will wear all the necessary personal protective equipment.

 You should visit only your scheduled location.
 Bring a photo ID.
 Patients younger than 16 must be accompanied by a parent or guardian.